 Yale Archaia Postdoctoral Program

-Kirie Stromberg (2023- ) recieved a US Department of Education Fulbright-Hays Fellowship (2020-2021) for dissertation research on the origins of East Asian musical traditions (“Music and Political Authority in Early China and Japan: Pre- and Protohistory”).
+Kirie Stromberg (2023- ) received a US Department of Education Fulbright-Hays Fellowship (2020-2021) for dissertation research on the origins of East Asian musical traditions (“Music and Political Authority in Early China and Japan: Pre- and Protohistory”).
 Her research interests include music archaeology, the formation of complex society, early Sino-Japanese exchange, ethnomusicology, and archaeological theory.
 A musician since childhood, she plays the violin and erhu.

 BA, Yale University; MPhil, Cambridge University; PhD, University of California, Los Angeles